codyorr4-roblox/Osier-Framework/README.md

 ```

 # Initiating the Client
-## Add a LocalScript into the "Client" Module (or anywhere you want really)
+## Add a Local Script anywhere you need.
-## The "Client" Module will be cloned into the Player when they join.

 ```lua
 -- require and initiate